EnviDat/websnap/README.md

 # websnap

-#### CLI that downloads files from URLs and upload them to S3 bucket.
+#### CLI that downloads files from URLs and upload them to a S3 bucket.

 Also supports writing downloaded files to local machine.